ScottMacWatters/elements-gradle-plugin/README.md

     // This is the default:
     classPath sourceSets.main.runtimeClasspath

-    // Launch args can sometimes be provided here.
-    // Launch args are used for gradle and start scripts launchArgs "something=something", "asdf=1234"

     // This configures what provisions are turned into Gradle tasks
     // that can be used to start the system in dev dev {